 Unfortunately once the pearl is removed from the oyster, lustre doesn’t improve with age like a fine wine.

 By selecting good quality pearls, and with careful cleaning, the lustrous qualities of a beautiful pearl can, however, be maintained over time.
-In a future article, we will look at how to take care of your pearls.IMAGE CREDIT: Copyright of Winterson
+For more information, read our Buying Guide on how to take care of your pearls.IMAGE CREDIT: Copyright of Winterson